GLOBALISATION OF EMERGING MARKETS - 2021/2

 - The students will also have the opportunity to discuss comments on assessments after they have received feedback.

-- to develop students' analytical skills to assess the way in which multinationals from emerging markets can expand into developed economies as well as other emerging markets and how this is driving new theoretical thinking.
+- Explore the different ways in which multinationals from emerging markets expand into developed economies as well as other emerging markets and how this is driving new theoretical thinking.

 C - Cognitive/analytical

 K - Subject knowledge